Pet Care Blog

 Only the feed/play approach was statistically connected with a reduced fear response.

-Improvements were seen by 69% of dog owners with prescription medicine, with high success rates reported for the most often prescribed pharmaceuticals, Sileo (74%) and alprazolam (91%).
+Improvements were seen by 69% of dog owners with prescription medicine, with high success rates reported for the most often prescribed pharmaceuticals, Sileo (74%) and Alprazolam (91%).

 Anti-anxiety vests were found to be beneficial by 44% of owners, while counterconditioning (offering positive stimuli following the occurrence of loud noises) was deemed the most effective method for alleviating dogs' fear of fireworks, successful in more than 70% of participating pups.